-Over time, with consistent posting of high quality and relevant content, you will have an authoritative resource that will naturally attract more traffic to your website (and direct traffic on your blog).
+Over time, with consistent posting of high-quality and relevant content, you will have an authoritative resource that will naturally attract more visitors to your website (and direct traffic on your blog).

 As with most marketing activities, blogging should be well planned and built around your target audience.
 You will want to create content that supports pillar pieces.

-You'll want to avoid cannibalisation of keywords (where one piece of content uses the same keywords as another article) which would work against your efforts.
+You'll want to avoid cannibalization of keywords (where one piece of content uses the same keywords as another article) which would work against your efforts.

 Blog Post Types

 There are several categories of blog posts that you will want to consider using, here are a few to get you started:

 - Industry News

 - Product comparisons